aouzeri/2DVertexModel/README.md

-﻿# 2D vertex model with stretch, propulsion and contraction The purpose of the present Matlab code is to simulate the dynamics of planar cohesive sheets of cells using vertex modelling.
+﻿# 2D vertex model with stretch, propulsion and contraction

+This MATLAB script simulates a simple vertex model for describing the mechanics of epithelial tissues embedded in a viscous medium.
+The dynamics of each vertex is governed by the gradient of an energy function and nodal dissipation forces.
+The models allows for tissue fluidization, T1 topological transitions, cellular contraction, tissue stretching and self-propulsion of individual cells.
+Such script can serve as an entry point and a pedagogical tool to understand vertex modelling in the context of dynamic packing and rearrangement of planar epithelia.
 The model is described in [[1,2,3,4](#References)].

 ## License
 Distributed under the GNU GENERAL PUBLIC LICENSE.
 See [LICENSE](LICENSE) for details.